lionelsamrat10/Deep-Learning-A-to-Z/README.md

 # Deep-Learning-A-to-Z (By Kiril and Hadelin from Udemy)
 ### The notes are prepared by [Samrat Mitra](https://github.com/lionelsamrat10)
 <p>
-  Deep learning (also known as deep structured learning) is part of a broader family of machine learning methods based on artificial neural networks with representation learning.
+  <b>Deep learning</b> (also known as deep structured learning) is part of a broader family of machine learning methods based on artificial neural networks with representation learning.
 Learning can be supervised, semi-supervised or unsupervised.

   Deep-learning architectures such as deep neural networks, deep belief networks, deep reinforcement learning, recurrent neural networks and convolutional neural networks have been applied to fields including computer vision, speech recognition, natural language processing, machine translation, bioinformatics, drug design, medical image analysis, material inspection and board game programs, where they have produced results comparable to and in some cases surpassing human expert performance.